-Helping Our Children Shine
+Helping Your Children Shine Their Light

 Did you ever gaze into your children’s eyes when they were babies wondering what they would be like when they grew up?
 Did you notice some of your children’s strong personality traits even when they were very young?